Drug classification of esomeprazole

 The dosage of esomeprazole can vary depending on the condition being treated.
 Typically, the recommended dose for adults with GERD is 20-40 mg once daily, taken before a meal.
 For the treatment of peptic ulcers, the usual dose is 20-40 mg once daily for 4-8 weeks.
 Patients with Zollinger-Ellison syndrome may require higher doses of esomeprazole.

-See also Esomeprazole and levosulpiride combination
+See also Compare omeprazole and famotidine

 It is important to follow the dosage instructions provided by your healthcare provider or pharmacist.
 Do not exceed the recommended dose, and do not stop taking esomeprazole suddenly without consulting your doctor.